Two children in camp c. 1943 Minidoka concentration camp Idaho

 One of my University of Portland pre-service teachers showcases her online DBQ – “Anne Frank: A Timeless Story.”
 She explores Anne’s diary as historic source document.
 Erin Deatherage also reflects on the experience of designing DBQs.

-I’ve asked them to reflect on the assignment and invited them to guest post on my blog.
-Here is Visions of Freedom: The American Revolution - a DBQ designed by Collin Soderberg-Chase.
+I’ve asked my University of Portland students to reflect on a DBQ assignment and invited them to guest post on my blog.
+Here is “Visions of Freedom: The American Revolution” – a DBQ designed by Collin Soderberg-Chase.
 This DBQ presents multiple “views of freedom” viewed through the “lenses” of differing perspectives held during American revolutionary era.
 The essential question examines what factors influence one’s vision of freedom.